yonatan/rtl-toolkit/README.md

     watch rtlxgen path/to/drupal/root

 The [watch][1] utility will run ```rtlxgen``` continuously in the background so whenever you edit a CSS file, add a new module, or update an image the corresponding rtlx files will be automatically generated.

+The first run may take a few minutes to create all the neccesary stylesheets and images, subsequent runs should be much faster.
+Run ```rtlxgen --help``` for more info.

 ## How it works